 Another 7-year study involving 1,035 women ages 65-80 revealed that certain protein sources are safer than others.
 Scientists at the University of California, San Francisco (UCSF) found that those who get their protein source from meats instead of vegetables are more prone and susceptible to bone loss and hip fractures than their peers who get their protein from both animal and plants.

-The thing is animal protein contains acid and when people don’t eat enough acid-neutralizing food then that’s the time where the bones are affected.
-This is the reason why it’s healthier to get your protein fix from a mixture of lean, healthy cuts of meat and other plant-based proteins and not just from processed red meats in large amounts.
+Animal protein contains acid and when people don’t eat enough acid-neutralizing food then that’s the time when the bones are affected.
+This is the reason why it’s healthier to get your protein fix from a mixture of lean, healthy cuts of meat and other plant-based proteins and not just from processed red meats alone.

 Protein plays a central role in our body’s biological processes and this is why it is one of the most important nutrients that our body needs.
-However, we need to make sure that we are consuming the right amount every day from the right sources to avoid future complications like the ones we mentioned above.
+However, we need to make sure that we are eating the right amount and getting it from the right sources to avoid future complications.